-Asking for Google My Business reviews is not an easy feat.
+Understanding how to ask for a review on Google and doing it, is not an easy feat.
 But for those businesses who can do it, they’ll stand out from the rest on the Google search result pages.

 It’s easy enough for me to tell my clients to acquire as many positive Google My Business reviews as possible.
-However now that I am also a business owner, I can fully emphasise that it’s an easier said than done task.
+However being a business owner myself, I can fully emphasise that it’s an easier said than done task.

 Google is the review site of choice.
 63.6% of consumers say they are likely to check online reviews on Google before visiting a business, more than any other review site. – ReviewTrackers

 As I want to lead by example, I make a pointed effort to gain positive and genuine reviews on the Grand Cru Digital Google My Business listing.
-I’m actually very excited to nearly have 10 amazing reviews from my wonderful clients!
+I’m very excited to have 32 amazing reviews from my wonderful clients!

 And the best bit?
 I haven’t cheated or gone against Google’s guidelines to get them.